KupynOrest/head_detector/README.md

 ### Monitoring Training

 You can monitor the training progress through the console output.
 Consider using tools like TensorBoard for more detailed monitoring and visualization of training metrics.

-## News
-- [2024/08/29] 🔥🔥 We release the dataset, training instructions and ONNX weights!!
-- [2024/08/09] 🔥 We release VGGHeads_L Checkpoint and [Mesh ControlNet](https://huggingface.co/okupyn/head-mesh-controlnet-xl)
-- [2024/07/26] 🔥 We release the initial version of the codebase, the paper, project webpage and an image demo!!

 ## Cite